 This certainly isn’t the most important factor to consider when choosing someone to work with.

 Homeopaths tend to prescribe on symptoms and not necessarily by diagnosis.
-So your actual medical condition is not as relevant as your overall health.
+So your actual medical condition is not as relevant as your overall complaints.

 If you have a chronic illness, or a frail constitution, you’ll want to work with someone who respects that, and who believes in gentle healing with a lot of follow-up care.